Sonja McClung

 Karen Klomparens

 Use an old paring knife the most, then my favorite smooth tipped tweezers.
-As for weird, have nails in a board for a murrini mold.
-The wood only stinks for a minute, lol.

 Going to find the set of wood razor knives I have laying around and try them too after seeing Michelle mention it.